Review of Daniel Smith Watercolor Sticks

 Overall, this is a high quality range of colours that just flow onto the paper in a wonderful way.
 They are worth every penny and will likely last for ages, depending on use, of course.
 I am so glad I didn't buy all of my watercolour sticks from the Winsor & Newton range - I was about five minutes away from doing so until I found and read this article.
 I had already bought the W&N Manganese Blue Hue from their range of sticks and was not happy with the quality.
 I don't want my paintings to come out looking like they have been painted with a cheap brand of watercolour pencils - pale and almost lifeless.
 Saved at the last minute then, so as to speak.

-Thank you for reading.
-I hope that this review has been helpful and invite you to contact me with any questions or recommendations you might have, thank you in advance.
+I hope that this review has been helpful and thank you for reading.

 Daniel Smith Watercolor Sticks